-At Grange view we let our light shine, always sparkle and strive to achieve our God given potential.
+Grange view welcomes everyone to flourish and thrive.
+We are lifelong learners that strive to achieve our God given potential.

-Let your light shine brightly before others.
+So don't hide your light!
+Let it shine brightly before others.

-Matthew 5:16
+Matthew 5:16 The Passion Translation of the bible